The Grapes of Wrath: Critical reception

+Writing in 2019, published author and journalist Patrick Reardon questioned whether The Grapes of Wrath was great literature.
+He concluded that while it had raised awareness of the difficulties of the times, "Steinbeck was seeking to manipulate his readers" and the book could be considered "a fable...[which]...is cultural propaganda".

 In 1962, the Nobel Prize committee cited The Grapes of Wrath as a "great work" and as one of the committee's main reasons for granting Steinbeck the Nobel Prize for Literature.

 In 1999, French newspaper Le Monde of Paris ranked The Grapes of Wrath as seventh on its list of the 100 best books of the 20th century.
 In the UK, it was listed at number 29 among the "nation's best loved novels" on the BBC's 2003 survey The Big Read.
 In 2005, Time magazine included the novel in its "100 Best English-language Novels from 1923 to 2005".
 In 2009, The Daily Telegraph of the United Kingdom included the novel in its "100 novels everyone should read".
+In 2026 The Guardian newspaper polled more than 170 novelists, critics and academics and asked them to list their greatest novels of all time.
+The result was featured on 16th May 2026 as the 100 Best Novels (published in English).
+The Grapes of Wrath did not make the Top 100.
+Contributors included Stephen King, Salman Rushdie, Anne Enright, Yiyun Li, Ian McEwan, and Siri Hustvedt.

 The Grapes of Wrath has faced a great amount of controversy since publication, including book bans and other challenges on a variety of political and religious grounds in the United States and other countries.
 The early attempts to suppress and censor the book directly inspired the promulgation of the Library Bill of Rights by the American Library Association.

+Commercial reception

+Due to its leftist themes, The Grapes of Wrath sold 300,000 copies in the Soviet Union in 1941.